BRITISH ASSOCIATION OF HIRUDOTHERAPY

-BRITISH ASSOCIATION OF HIRUDOTHERAPY DIRECTOR: NINA BARBORA EVANS
+BRITISH ASSOCIATION OF HIRUDOTHERAPY NON-EXECUTIVE DIRECTOR: NINA BARBORA EVANS

-BRITISH ASSOCIATION OF HIRUDOTHERAPY (Hirudo medicinalis: professional use protection and promotion)is not a profit-making limited civil liability public legal person, which combines persons, who have received medical or life-enhancement education, are interested in medical leech specifics, production, professional use, protection and promotion, people’s health improvement and illness prevention, and would like to be qualified as Quadracare in Hirudotherapy specialist or Leech therapy consultant & hirudo practitioner and registered as “Hirudotherapy practitioners” and “Quadracare in Hirudotherapy specialists” in the UK.
+BRITISH ASSOCIATION OF HIRUDOTHERAPY (Hirudo medicinalis: professional use, protection and promotion) is not a profit-making limited civil liability public legal entity, which combines persons, who have received medical or life-enhancement education, are interested in medical leech specifics, production, professional use, protection and promotion, people’s health improvement and illness prevention, and would like to be qualified as Quadracare in Hirudotherapy specialist or Modern and Advanced Leech therapy consultant & hirudo practitioner and registered as “Hirudotherapy practitioners” and “Quadracare in Hirudotherapy specialists” in the UK.

-The organization isbased at the address: 4 Brookbank Avenue, London W7 3DW, United Kingdom.
+The organization is based at the address: London, United Kingdom.